samtecspg/mason/README.md

 clients:
  ...
 ```
-because the scheduler is defined to be glue, the other engines in this case do not matter, and it  would only not accept a configuration with a different scheduler engine.
-However an operator with supported_configurations like this:
+Because the scheduler is defined to be glue, the other engines in this case do not matter, and it would only reject configurations with a different scheduler engine.
+However, an operator with supported_configurations like this:
 ```
 type: "operator"
 namespace: "table"